boltdesignsystem/bolt/docs-site/src/pages/docs/50-guides/50-developer-tools/10-using-xdebug-for-PHP.md

 **Step 4.** Test the Debugger

-- Back in the "Debug" pane, next to the little gear icon, you will see a menu and a "play" icon
+- Back in the "Debug" pane, next to the gear icon, you will see a menu and a "play" icon
 - Select "Build Pattern Lab" from the menu and click "play"
 - Then, start up Pattern Lab by running `npm start`